ArboreusSystems/arboreus_articles/blockchain/eng.blockchain.md

 The author note.
-Currently we've got a huge risk of getting blockchain fundamental technology to be compromised because of finantial fraud covered by this term.
+Currently we've got a huge risk of getting blockchain fundamental technology to be compromised because of financial fraud covered by this term.
 The blockchain technology doesn't responsible if someone decided to use it for fraud.
 ```